IBM/kif/docs/tutorial.md

 > (**Statement** (**Item** [Brazil](http://www.wikidata.org/entity/Q155)) (**ValueSnak** (**Property** [inception](http://www.wikidata.org/entity/P571)) 7 September 1822))<br/>
 > (**Statement** (**Item** [Brazil](http://www.wikidata.org/entity/Q155)) (**ValueSnak** (**Property** [official language](http://www.wikidata.org/entity/P37)) (**Item** [Portuguese](http://www.wikidata.org/entity/Q5146))))

 From now on, we'll use this pretty-printed format to display statements and their components.
+(Note that KIF CLI uses this format by default.)

 A KIF **statement** represents an assertion and consists of two parts: a subject and a snak.
 The **subject** is the entity about which the assertion is made, while the **snak** (or predication) is what is asserted about the subject.
 The snak associates a property with a specific value, some value, or no value.